AdevLog/OpenCV-on-Android-Basics/README.md

 setCameraPermissionGranted() not called | Add it before enableView()

 ## Acknowledgements
 This project was developed by [AdevLog](https://github.com/AdevLog).
-Documentation and code suggestions were provided by ChatGPT and Google Gemini.
+Documentation and code suggestions were provided by ChatGPT, Google Gemini, and Claude.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.